Friday, November 15, 2019

 “St. Louis waited a long time to bring the Stanley Cup home.
 It was a tremendous honor to get to see the Stanley Cup in person today.
 Last season was one for the story books – from last place in the NHL to Stanley Cup champions all in just a few months.
 This team embodies the heart and soul of St. Louis and our state with their grit and determination.
 Seeing the Blues hoisting the Stanley Cup in the air is a moment nobody in Missouri will ever forget.
 I look forward to seeing the Blues bring the Cup back to Missouri again next year.”

 <<< Click Here for More High-Res Photos >>>

-WASHINGTON – Yesterday, U.S. Senator Roy Blunt (Mo.) met with Ryan and Tarah Craft, who are the proud parents of an adopted daughter and dedicated advocates for adoption.
-Blunt released the following statement after the visit:
+WASHINGTON – This week, U.S. Senator Roy Blunt (Mo.) met with 4-H students from Bowling Green, Joplin, and the Springfield area.
+Blunt released the following statement after the meeting:

 “4-H is a terrific organization that encourages kids to get involved in their communities and provides them with the skills they need to be leaders.
 I’m proud that 4-H has such an active program in Missouri and I know these students will do a lot of great things in the years ahead.”

 The students came to Washington for 4-H’s Citizenship Washington Focus, an annual leadership and citizenship program for high school students from around the nation.